melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 The `%` wildcard is used because Mexico can be referred to as both `MEX` and `MEXICO` in the country column.
 The `%` wildcard substitutes for any number of character.
 This ensures that our query will acurately filter for countries excluding Mexico, regardless of the two format opetions Mexico can be recorded as in the country column.

-The image below highlights the `NOT` operator in green, the `%` wildcard, and the `LIKE` filter in pink, and the results of countries where login attempts were made outside of Mexico in blue.
+The image below highlights the `NOT` operator in green, the `LIKE` filter  paired with the `%` wildcard in pink, and the results of countries where login attempts were made outside of Mexico in blue.

 <img src="https://github.com/melaniedaniel7/Apply-filters-to-SQL-queries/blob/1ab585636d4683dd378a997847713cee62150d7a/Screenshot%202024-10-15%20at%2010.28.41.png" width="600" />